Top Places to See Cherry Blossoms and Spring Wildflowers Near Boston

 1. Public Garden – Downtown

-A visit to the Public Garden is a trip back in time, a historic adventure.
-This garden is actually the very first public botanical garden in the United States, established in 1837.
-The cherry blossoms are particularly beautiful in this downtown oasis.
-Between the Public Garden and Boston Common park space, there are 27 different species of blossoming cherry trees.
+Did you know that the Public Garden is the very first public botanical garden in the United States, established in 1837?
+Between the Public Garden and Boston Common Park space, there are 27 different species of blossoming cherry trees.
 These include Kwanzan, Sargent, and Yoshino cherry.
 While you're taking in the flowering sights, pay a visit to Mrs. Mallard and her eight ducklings as the kids get excited for the upcoming Duckling Day.

 This 3-mile-long stretch of green space and trails offers much for the eye to see, including the pink hues of cherry blossom trees.
 Whether you're out for a stroll along the Charles River or off at a brisk run with the family dog, pause for a moment to enjoy the flowering trees above.
-And if you need an even lengthier pause, there are 3 playgrounds along the Esplanade.
-Each of them has different play structures for kids to enjoy.
-The Stoneman playground is a great option if you have younger kids–it has a specific play area geared towards toddlers.
+And if you need an even lengthier pause, there are three playgrounds along the Esplanade

 Cherry blossoms bring vibrant color to Boston this spring.
 Photo courtesy of the Arnold Arboretum